 All right.

-They're the biggest, best, juiciest, hand picked, and they got this special pink shimmer sugar for Mother's Day, right?
+They're the biggest, best, juiciest, hand-picked, and they got this special pink, shimmer, sugar for Mother's Day, right?

 I mean, from an aesthetic position, of course.

-I like pink showers.
+I like pink sugar.

 Of course.